-Assigning NCOS Levels to Subscribers
+Assigning NCOS Levels to Subscribers/Domains

 Once you've defined your NCOS Levels, you can assign them to local subscribers.
-To do so, navigate to User Information \rightarrow Subscribers, search for the subscriber you want to edit, go to the Preferences Tab and press the Edit button.
+To do so, navigate to Settings \rightarrow Subscribers, search for the subscriber you want to edit, press the Details button and go to the Preferences View.
+There, press the Edit button on either the ncos or admncos setting in the Call Blockings section.